RTL 7

-RTL 7 is a Dutch free-to-cable television channel that was launched as Veronica on 1 September 1995.
+RTL 7 is a Dutch free-to-cable television channel that was originally launched as Veronica on 1 September 1995, then was latter rebranded as Yorin on 2 April 2001.
 RTL 7 is RTL Nederland's "men's channel" with action films, reality television about crime and professions, football, motorsport and talk shows about sports.
 During daytime business and financial news channel RTL Z was broadcasting on RTL 7 until RTL Nederland revamped RTL Z into a 24-hours channel on 7 September 2015.

-Officially RTL 7 along with RTL 4, RTL 5 and RTL 8 is headquartered in Hilversum, broadcasting under a Luxembourg TV license.
+Officially RTL 7 along with RTL 4, RTL 5 and RTL 8 is headquartered in Hilversum, broadcasting under a Netherlands TV licence since 1 July 2026.
+Until 30 June 2026, the channel was broadcasting under a Luxembourgish TV license.
 This allows them to avoid more severe control by the Dutch media authorities as Luxembourg's television watchdog is less strict.
-Yorin used to be licensed in the Netherlands, but moved to Luxembourg after the RTL 7 rebrand.
+Yorin used to be licensed in the Netherlands before, but moved to Luxembourg after the RTL 7 rebrand.
 There is a 40 kW DVB-T transmitter on the Dudelange Radio Tower in Luxembourg that broadcasts the channel free-to-air, but the main audience in the Netherlands needs a subscription to a cable, satellite, IPTV, or DVB-T provider to get access.
 All providers include the channel in their base package.